lsaravia/p-model/README.md

 Used in an ecological framework by Laurie H, Perrier E (2010) A multifractal model for spatial variation in species richness.
 Ecological Complexity 7: 32–35.

+The model is invoqued using:

+pmodel p0 p1 p2 p3 iter outputFile type=F|R|S

+The parameter are:
-The parameter are four probabilities p1 p2 p3 p4, the number of iterations (iter) and the output file name.
+ - Four probabilities p1 p2 p3 p4.
+ - The number of iterations (iter).
+ - The output file name.
 The size of the image is given by 2^iter.
+ - The type is the way of choosing the probabilities in each step
+   F: Fixed order  R: random without reposition  S:random with reposition

 The *.sed files are output examples.

+The pmodel.r file is an R script to plot the sed files using lattice.

 License
 =======